-All of our teaching staff have been trained in Emotion Coaching (Summer 2021), which is a communication technique that teaches children how to self-regulate and manage their stress response.
+Our teaching staff have been trained in Emotion Coaching, which is a communication technique that teaches children how to self-regulate and manage their stress response.
 This strategy works on four basic principles:

 - 1. Recognise the child's feelings and empathise with them.

 - 2. Validate the feelings and label them.

 - 3. Set limits on behaviour (if needed)

 - 4. Problem solve with the child.